bvbohnen/X3_Customizer/Documentation.md

     Requires: director/2.004 Terran Plot Scene 4.xml

       In the Terran Conflict plot when allied TPs move to capture an Elephant, fix replacement TPs to move toward the Elephant instead of wandering aimlessly.

+ * Standardize_Start_Plot_Overtunings (incompatible with: LU)

+    Requires: director/3.05 Gamestart Missions.xml

+      Set the starting plots with overtuned ships to have their tunings standardized instead of being random.

+      * fraction_of_max:
+        - Float, typically between 0 and 1, the fraction of the max overtuning to use.
+A value of 0 will remove overtunings, and 1 will give max overtuning that is available in vanilla.
+Default of 0.7 is set to mimic moderate game reloading results.

+ * Standardize_Tunings (incompatible with: LU, TC)

+    Requires: director/3.08 Sector Management.xml

+      Set the number of randomized tuning creates at gamestart to be de-randomized into a standard number of tunings.
+Note: vanilla has 2-5 average tunings per crate, 8 crates total.
+Default args here reach this average, biasing toward engine tunings.

+      * enging_tuning_crates:
+        - Int, the number of engine tuning crates to spawn.
+Default 4.
+      * rudder_tuning_crates:
+        - Int, the number of rudder tuning crates to spawn.
+Default 4.
+      * engine_tunings_per_crate:
+        - Int, the number of tunings in each engine crate.
+Default 4.
+      * rudder_tunings_per_crate:
+        - Int, the number of tunings in each rudder crate.
+Default 3.